How To Patent An Idea: What You Need To Know About the Patent Application Process

-So much can be said, and has been said, about the patent application process.
+So much has been said about the patent application process.
 It can feel overwhelming.
 To avoid information overload, let’s get back to the most basic things you need to know to file a patent application.
 I hope this article will not only address your burning questions, but also make you aware of key issues not on your radar.

-For those who say you can’t patent an idea, I’m using the term idea loosely.
-True, your idea needs to be more concrete than just an imaginary concept.
+For those who say you can’t patent an idea, I’m using that term loosely.
+Admittedly, your idea needs to be more concrete than simply an imaginary concept.
 How would it actually work?
 With the help of a patent attorney, can you show it in words and drawings that would sufficiently teach others in this field how to practice your invention?

 Apply for design or utility patent?

-Utility and design applications are not mutually exclusive.
-While filing for one or the other will make more sense in most cases, there may be times when you should consider both.
-File a design application when the appearance of your idea is the primary thing you want to protect.
+Utility and design patent applications are not mutually exclusive.
+While choosing only one will make sense in most cases, there may be times when you should consider both types of patents.
+Consider a design application when the appearance of your idea is the primary thing you want to protect.
 File a utility application when the functionality is what you care about most.

 Should you do a patentability search?